sydlou8/Capstone1---Accounting-Ledger/README.md

 > - Amount
 >
 (insert image of UML Diagram)

+---

 ### IO Usage
+There are a lot of I/O usage --
+- used a lot of userInput using scanner
+- usage of PrintWriter and FileWriter to create a new csv file
+- usage of Scanner to read csv lines and place it into the Transactions ArrayList
 ### Class Usage
 I wanted to keep things organized.
 Even though we are storing all of our information into a log file, I wanted to make it easier for myself later on...
 I wouldn't need to constantly open and close a file